LDFandinoR/RealTimeBusTracker/README.md

 ## 🔑 License information:

 This Proyect has MIT license.
-For more information you can see the LICENSE.md file
+For more information you can see the LICENSE.md file [Contribution guidelines for this project](./CONTRIBUTING.md)